Suspect charged in string of thefts targeting women

 Police found a vehicle they believe is connected to the thefts at a Citgo station at Perkins and American Way Wednesday afternoon.
 One man was arrested.

-The suspect is charged with theft of property from $2,500 to $10,000, three counts of auto burglary, evading arrest and assault on a police officer.
+The suspect is charged with theft of property from $2,500 to $10,000, three counts of burglary to witness: auto, evading arrest and assault on a police officer.

 This is an ongoing investigation.